wangzlab/COPD_multiomics/3-Metabolome and Proteome/README.md

 sessionInfo()
 ```

-The metabolite identification was performed using the function metaboliteAnnotation() by searching HMDB (v5.0), METLIN (v3.7.1) and KEGG (v96.0) databases.

-The resultant metabolome data are uploaded as metabolome.txt
+The processed metabolome data are uploaded as metabolome.txt

 ## 2. Sputum and serum proteome

 A panel of 280 proteins were measured using custom Quantibody Human Antibody Array (test procedure no. SOP-TF-QAH-001, SOP-TF-QAH-003 microarray) from RayBiotech (https://www.raybiotech.com/inflammation-protein-arrays/).

-The resultant sputum and serum proteome data are uploaded as sputum_proteome.txt and serum_proteome.txt
+The processed sputum and serum proteome data are uploaded as sputum_proteome.txt and serum_proteome.txt